MEET-microbit-project/MEET-microbit-project.github.io/index.md

     for the microbit

 - A modified [python editor](/editor/editor.html) with basic bit:bot controls
     - The original online python editor can be found [here](http://python.microbit.org/editor.html)

 ## [](#sessions)Sessions
+The content of all the sessions as a reference.

 1. Introduction to programming with python
     - [Python Basics](session_1/python-basics)